Aleppo Codex: In Israel

 In January 1958, the Aleppo Codex was smuggled out of Syria and sent to Jerusalem to be placed in the care of the chief rabbi of the Aleppo Jews.
 It was given first to Shlomo Zalman Shragai of the Jewish Agency, who later testified that the Codex was complete or nearly so at the time.
-Later that year it was given to the Ben-Zvi Institute.
-Still during 1958, the Jewish community of Aleppo sued the Ben-Zvi Institute for the return of the Codex, but the court ruled against them and suppressed publication of the proceedings.
+Later that year, it was given to the Ben-Zvi Institute.
+Still during 1958, the Jewish community of Aleppo sued the Ben-Zvi Institute for the return of the Codex.
+The court ruled against them and suppressed the publication of the proceedings.

 In the late 1980s, the codex was placed in the Shrine of the Book at the Israel Museum.
-This finally gave scholars the chance to examine it and consider the claims that it is indeed the manuscript referred to by Maimonides.
+This finally gave scholars a chance to examine it and consider the claims that it is indeed the manuscript referred to by Maimonides.
 The work of Moshe Goshen-Gottstein on the few surviving pages of the Torah seems to have confirmed these claims beyond reasonable doubt.
-Goshen-Gottstein suggested (in the introduction to his facsimile reprint of the codex) that not only was it the oldest known masoretic Bible in a single volume, it was the first time ever that a complete Tanakh had been produced by one or two people as a unified entity in a consistent style.
+Goshen-Gottstein suggested in the introduction to his facsimile reprint of the codex that not only was it the oldest known Masoretic Text (𝕸) in a single volume, but it was the first time that one or two people had produced a complete Tanakh as a unified entity in a consistent style.

+During the Gulf War, and again during the Gaza war, the scrolls were placed in secure storage as part of the Israel Museum's emergency protocol.